jarviscanada/jarvis_data_eng_NathalieOlcese/linux_sql/README.md

 | disk_available| T he amount of disk available in MB|

 #Test
-This program was test using bash scripts using a birtual machine that runs CentOS7. the outcome of the test was that every script run as expected and colectect and fetched the required information.
+This program was tested using bash scripts on a virtual machine running CentOS7.
+The outcome of the test was that every script ran as expected and collected and fetched the required information.

 #Deployment

-The program was deployed in git from the linuc teminal with different git commands.
+The program was deployed to Git from the Linux terminal using various Git commands.

 #Improvemnts

-1.One improvement that could have been done is check forst id docker is available and an outcome scenario if docker is not available.
+1.One improvement that could have been done is checking first if Docker is available and providing an outcome scenario if Docker is not available.
-2.Another improvement can be providing a better errror handling
+2.Another improvement can be to provide better error handling for various situations and scenarios.